Skip to the content

 Phytosanitary meaning

-The term "phytosanitary" relates to the health and safety of plants and is most commonly used regarding international trade requirements.
+The meaning of "phytosanitary" relates to the health and safety of plants and is most commonly used regarding international trade requirements.
 It encompasses all measures to prevent the introduction and spread of pests and diseases in plants and plant products.

 Phytosanitary standards are critical in international trade to protect the agricultural industry from harmful organisms.
 Measures to control the spread of contaminants include inspections, treatments and certifications to ensure that plants and plant products meet the health requirements of destination countries.
 These are guided by cross-border agreements and standards, such as those set by the International Plant Protection Convention (IPPC), which aim to facilitate safe trade while preventing the spread of invasive species and pests.